petetak/hugogiraudel.github.com/collections/article/2014-06-29-building-a-customization-api-in-sass.md

 The reason we're doing it this way is that if we simply passed these variables as-is into the `map-fetch()` function, it would error out because we're attempting to pass in a string, as well as a list instead of just a single list of arguments.
 This way, we can build the argument out as a space-seperated list (`$use`) that we will then pass into the function all at once.

-You can also see that I'm doing a few simple checks to make sure every module and sub-module exists within `$customizer`.
-If the argument was only a single value, then our check from the main mixin before we even enter the function will do just fine, but if we're fetching from additional sub-modules, we need to make sure those exist so that we don't get any errors that would cause the compilation to fail.
+You can also see that I'm doing a few simple checks to make sure every module and sub-module exists within `$customizer` map.
+If the argument was only a single value, then our check from the main mixin (before we even enter the function) will do just fine, but if we're fetching from additional sub-modules, we need to make sure those exist so that we don't get any error that would make the compilation crash.

 So, our code is fully functional right now, but we haven't kept a record of any of the data we passed, or what selectors and which of it's properties are customizable.
 So, let's go ahead and create the function needed to do that.